yuankeMiao/marmot-shop/README.md

 ```
 To use google login feature:

-For security reason, Google login key is not pushed into Github, to activate this feature, please follow this [instruction](https://developers.google.com/identity/sign-in/web/sign-in) to get your google login credential.
+For security reason, Google login key is not pushed into Github, if you want to activate this feature in your local host, please follow this [instruction](https://developers.google.com/identity/sign-in/web/sign-in) to get your google login credential.
 Then, create a `.env` file, in the file, create a new enviroment variable ` REACT_APP_GOOGLE_CLIENT_ID` assigned with the credential.

 ## 2 Features